helenawittlich/kolumna-coding/README.md

 # kolumna-coding

-Notes, code snippets, and data stories by a journalist learning to code.
+This repo is just me, [Helena](https://helenawittlich.com/), trying some stuff and learning how to code.